quartznet/quartznet/docs/documentation/best-practices.md

 ### Use the Merged JobDataMap

 The JobDataMap that is found on the `JobExecutionContext` during Job execution serves as a convenience.
-It is a merge of the JobDataMap found on the JobDetail and the one found on the Trigger, with the value in the latter overriding any same-named values in the former.
+The data in the JobDataMap is a merger of the JobDetail and the Trigger, with the data in the Trigger overriding any same-named value in the Job.

 Storing JobDataMap values on a Trigger can be useful in the case where you have a Job that is stored in the scheduler for regular/repeated use by multiple Triggers, yet with each independent triggering, you want to supply the Job with different data inputs.